MediaArea/MediaConch/ArchitectureIntroduction.md

 * Relationships between frameworks
 * Framework traversal patterns

-This is broken down by category and the categories are as follows:
+This is broken down into the following categories:

 * Common Elements
 * Core